-General Market Data RES Target 2035 25% by 2035 (reported to have achieved more than 14% to date) Overall Installed General Capacity including RES (Overall Production) 56,297 MW (generating capacity excluding the currently occupied territory of Crimea) 8,199 MW (RES capacity excluding the currently occupied territory of Crimea) Installed Capacity by Technology PV - 6,414 MW Hydro -6,318 MW Wind - 1,529 MW Biomass - 256 MW RES Support Scheme Beneficiaries of RES Support Scheme Business entities intending to generate RES-Electricity, regardless of the facility's installed capacity and the RES source (except for blast furnace and coke-oven gas, and in case of hydropower use with only micro, mini and small hydro plants).
-Priority and Guaranteed Off- take into the Grid RES-Electricity is not granted priority connection.

-Other incentives 0 Guaranteed purchase of RES-Electricity; 0 Premium green tariff for the use of equipment manufactured in Ukraine (up to 20%); 0 Exemption from import VAT on certain RES equipment; 0 Cancellation of the designated purpose land requirement; 0 Exemption from zoning requirements; 0 Exemption from the requirement for a construction permit for wind plants .
-Other conditions relie of R Green tariff rates decreased significantly in 2020 in an effort to relieve the burden on the state budget created by a large number of RES facilities going online within a short period of time to benefit from high green tariff rates.
-Grid Connection Spe cifics Approvals Electricity distribution and transmission system operators cannot deny access to their grids provided that the applicant meets the technical requirements.
-Permitting struction permits for construction works, design documentation uding its examination) and connection to the grid.
-Timing the ending on capacity of the RES Facility, an investor may obtain necessary connection approval within forty-five to sixty - 60) days after the payment for connection has been made.
+- O Guaranteed purchase of RES-Electricity; - O Premium green tariff for the use of equipment manufactured in Ukraine (up to 20%); - O Exemption from import VAT on certain RES equipment; - O Cancellation of the designated purpose land requirement; - Exemption from zoning requirements; - O Exemption from the requirement for a construction permit for wind plants1.

+Green tariff rates decreased significantly in 2020 in an effort to relieve the burden on the state budget created by a large number of RES facilities going online within a short period of time to benefit from high green tariff rates.

+Electricity distribution and transmission system operators cannot deny access to their grids provided that the applicant meets the technical requirements.

+Construction permits for construction works, design documentation (including its examination) and connection to the grid.

+Timing

+Depending on capacity of the RES Facility, an investor may obtain the necessary connection approval within forty-five to sixty (45-60) days after the payment for connection has been made.

-Construction of wind plants has been given SS1 class of harmful consequence facility, thus construction works may be undertaken without a specific construction permit.
+1 Construction of wind plants has been given SS1 class of harmful consequence facility, thus construction works may be undertaken without a specific construction permit.